 There are a lot of reasons why the AR-15 can make for an outstanding home defense tool.
-The AR is relatively easy to operate, it is light enough that many members of your family can operate it easily.
-The recoil from the AR-15 is also light which allows for fast follow up shots even for those that are recoil sensitive.
+The AR is relatively easy to operate and it is light enough that many members of your family can operate it easily.
+The recoil from the AR-15 is also light which allows for fast follow-up shots even for those that are recoil sensitive.
 The AR also allows for magazines of varying capacity so that you can carry a reasonable supply of ammo in the gun.

 Carry Spare Rifle Mags for Malfunctions

 The AR-15 isn’t perfect.
 Although quality AR-15 rifles are typically reliable, the AR can fail just like any other mechanical device.
 This is one of the reasons it makes sense to have spare magazines available for your home-defense rifle just like it makes sense to carry a spare mag for your concealed carry handgun.
 When dealing with a malfunction you may be forced to jettison the original magazine and reload a fresh magazine.
 If you find yourself in that situation you will want to have a spare magazine to reload your rifle.

 You also may want to have spare magazines for your home-defense rifle so that you can reload if you run out of ammo.
 This isn’t a terribly likely situation.
 However, having spare ammo and not needing it is a better situation than needing that reload and not having it.

 You Need Other Gear, Might As Well Carry Mags